 History of the ChurchEstablished in 1797, St. James’ Cathedral houses the oldest congregation in the city.
-The parish first worshipped in a wood building built in 1807.
-In 1833, the wooden church was replaced by a stone one, which was destroyed by fire in 1839.
+The parish first worshipped under the trees and in temporary buildings until 1807, when a wooden structure was built.
+In 1833, the wooden church was replaced by a stone one.
+That Neo-classical stone church was destroyed by fire in January 1839.
 In December of that same year, St. James’ was elevated to cathedral status.
 A decade later, another fire destroyed the cathedral.
 A new structure was built and reopened for services in 1853 on the original site.

 The CemeterySt.
 James’ Cemetery is the oldest operating cemetery in Toronto.
 It was opened in 1844 at Bloor and Parliament Streets after the burial ground around St. James’ Cathedral became too crowded.
 At the time, the location was considered quite a distance from the city center.
 Fathers of Confederation William Howland and James Cockburn are laid to rest here, as are several other prominent Toronto citizens.
 The Chapel of St. James-the-Less, which opened in 1861, is located inside the main gates of the cemetery and is another example of Gothic Revival style architecture with its stone walls and tall spire.
 This funeral chapel was designated as a National Historic Site in 1990.

 The Bells of Old YorkSt.
 James’ Cathedral is home to North America’s first full set of change ringing bells, the Bells of Old York.
 Each week, the St. James’ Cathedral’s Guild of Change Ringers ring this set of twelve bells, the only set of its kind in Canada.
 Installed in 1997 to celebrate the bicentennial of St. James’, they are located one hundred feet high in the cathedral’s tower and spire.
 The tower also features ten carillon-style chime bells which ring throughout the city on the clock quarters.